jadecobra/python_tdd_exercises/source/index.rst

 ----

 *********************************************************************************
-take the course with me
+take the course with Jacob
 *********************************************************************************

 If you would like to work with me personally.
 I teach this course everyday from Monday to Friday.
 You can :ref:`sign up for the 8-week course for $99.99 here<join a HATCH>`